hunter-teacher-cert/currdev_unit_plan-react-native/unitPlan.md

 * Lesson 0: Introduction to objects, spotting objects in real life, working with objects in JS.
 HW: come up with an object with attributes from your life.
 List of options for students to choose from
 * Lesson 1: Writing your example from HW in JS code, coming up with a toString() function, add object function, getAttribute() functions, setAttribute() function.
 HW: finish what was started in class
 * Lesson 2: Quiz, Introduce project, have students brain storm what they'd like to work on.
 Fill out a worksheet dealing with what kind of attributes they want they would like to include
-* Lesson 3: Work on project, share out progress with partners, troubleshoot.
+* Lesson 3: Introduce BootStrap tools Work on project, share out progress with partners, troubleshoot.
-* Lesson 4: Continue to work on project.
+* Lesson 4: Introduce bootstrap part 2 Continue to work on project.
 Present on what they have thus far.
 Turn in by next class

 ---